bojanseirovski/webnova_hackathon/Readme.md

-# Exodus Orbital SDK toolkit
+# Exodus Orbitals SDK toolkit

 ## Intro
 This repository contains the SDK to allow easier interaction with Exodus Orbitals's API.
 For more details about the API, refer to the **swagger file**.